Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Simulation Studies

-In short, GPC is effective for control systems with fast dynamics at high feedback rates, enjoys the training stability characteristic of supervised learning methods, and enables risk-aware control, but struggles to scale to our largest and most difficult example (humanoid standup).
-We provide further discussion of these scalability limits, and how they might be overcome, in the limitations section.
+In short, GPC is effective for systems with fast dynamics at high feedback rates, enjoys the training stability characteristic of supervised learning methods, and enables risk-aware control, but demonstrates scaling limitations on our largest and most difficult example (humanoid standup).
+We discuss these scalability limits and possible solutions below.